tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Nothing too special, just a full Peruvian squad put together pretty much right before the DPC started.
 Previously, MoOz had been beastcoast's coach/stand-in for most of 2020, but returned to full time play on TP.
+Also, yes, that is the Fear you're thinking of who's coaching.

 **How was their DPC year?** 800 Points